Registered Patent Attorneys Help with IP

 When you have invested the time, energy and resources into the creation of an invention, it is important that you have the protection you need to secure your rights to it.
 Obtaining a patent ensures that no one else will be able to make, use, sell, offer for sale or import your invention.
 There are many issues that should be considered before applying for a patent.
 Therefore, be sure that you seek the advice of a registered patent attorney.

-At Livingston Law, we dedicate our entire practice to intellectual property law.
-We have substantial experience preparing and prosecuting provisional, non-provisional utility, design and plant patent applications.
+Livingston Law’s intellectual property attorneys have substantial experience preparing and prosecuting provisional, non-provisional utility, design and plant patent applications.
 We also help you protect your trade secrets prior to applying for a patent through non-disclosure agreements (NDAs).
 From our office in Naples, we represent clients throughout Florida and across the country.

 Provisional Patent Applications